hashicorp/terraform/website/source/docs/enterprise/packer/builds/scheduling-builds.html.md

 notifications.

-If your artifacts are used in any other environments and you have activated the plan on aritfact upload feature, this may also queue Terraform plans.
+If your artifacts are used in any other environments and you have activated the plan on artifact upload feature, this may also queue Terraform plans.

 This feature is useful for maintenance of images and automatic updates,